 100 ml water (approximate 10-20 ml of water per 1 gm of tea) at 85°C - 90°C (or 185°F - 195°F).

-Mirik is a small charming town nestled in the serene hills of Darjeeling district in West Bengal, India.
+Mirik is a small, charming town nestled in the serene hills of Darjeeling district in West Bengal, India.
 At an elevation of 5000 ft., it is surrounded by lush tea gardens, orange orchards, cardamom plantations, and forests of tall, dark Japanese cedars.
 Mirik, pronounced as Mir-yok, means ‘a place burnt by fire’ in Lepcha.
-Its cool and moist climate make it the perfect setting for growing tea.
+Its cool and moist climate makes it the perfect setting for growing tea.

 Red pandas dwell in the Eastern Himalayan region of India and also in China.
 They are skillful acrobats that are arboreal.
 They are mostly herbivorous and their name comes from a Nepali word “ponya” which means one who eats bamboo.
 Red pandas are endangered and there are about 10,000 animals left, of which over 50% live in India.

 A high quality second flush Darjeeling, like ours, which is hand plucked and skillfully processed to ensure whole leaves, on steeping, gives an exquisite cup that can be enjoyed by itself.
 Remember to steep and re-steep.
 If you enjoy milk and sugar with your Darjeeling tea, please do so, as everyone has their special way of preparing tea.